ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 <blockquote class="quote-only">
 <p><strong>BROOKTONDALE POST OFFICE, left -- 484 Brooktondale Road</strong></p>

 <p>This was Miss Mary Emily Mills'(1861-1937) Dry Goods Store.
 She also had kerosene, Kerosene lamps with green shades, penny candy, stockings, handkerchiefs, yard goods, pins & sewing notions sheets & pillowcases, groceries, etc. She was a "sweet little lady" who succeeded her father in the business.
-Jessie Brewer had dry goods here after Miss Mills, and also had a lending library in the back postoffice has moved at least 3 times.
+Jessie Brewer had dry goods here after Miss Mills, and also had a lending library in the back post office has moved at least 3 times.
 This is the 3rd site.Between the Post Office and the bridge sat the Shurter House which was moved.</p>
 </blockquote>

 (I tried to faithfully reproduce the punctuation, capitalization, spacing, etc. of the source.)